kelseyhightower/pipeline/labs/github-repositories.md

 # Setup the GitHub Repositories

+In this section you will create a set of GitHub repositories which hold the Cloud Builder [build requests](https://cloud.google.com/container-builder/docs/concepts/build-requests) and the pipeline application code, a set of [Cloud Source Repositories](https://cloud.google.com/source-repositories) to mirror them to your GCP project, and provision a GitHub webhook to keep them synchronized.

+## Fork the Pipeline Application and Infrastructure Repositories

 In this section you will fork the following GitHub repositories to your own GitHub account:

 * [kelseyhightower/pipeline-application](https://github.com/kelseyhightower/pipeline-application)
 * [kelseyhightower/pipeline-infrastructure-staging](https://github.com/kelseyhightower/pipeline-infrastructure-staging)
 * [kelseyhightower/pipeline-infrastructure-qa](https://github.com/kelseyhightower/pipeline-infrastructure-qa)
 * [kelseyhightower/pipeline-infrastructure-production](https://github.com/kelseyhightower/pipeline-infrastructure-production)

+> Take a moment to review the each GitHub repository and step through the directory structure.

 Set the list of repository names: